 - Return of mortal remains

-Can I Purchase Short-Term Health Insurance after Arriving in the USA?
+Can I Purchase Short-Term Health Insurance after Arriving in the US?

-Those who are not eligible for short term health insurance may consider purchasing health insurance for immigrants.
+Those who aren’t eligible for short term health insurance may consider purchasing health insurance for immigrants.